codewonder-glitch/Hungry-Hitz/README.md

 Game Instruction:

 ## Game Instructions // Game Rules // etc.
-1. The user gets to click the start button
+1. The user could add credit in the credit box by clicking the box

+2. Then Start button gets enabled

-2. Symbol position chnges.If it aligns in the same raw or column credits are awarded
+3. Once the user click the start button,Symbol position chnages.If it aligns in the same raw or column credits are awarded

-3. The player gets to play the game until user credit is zero.
+4. The player gets to play the game until user credit is zero.

+5. The player loses if the credit is lesser than what the player initially put afer 10 spin or so

+6. If the credit is more player wons the game

 ## Schedule (Objectives/Goals)
 ### Wednesday